 Once your eyebrows are mapped and groomed, you’re ready to fill in your eyebrows.

 Beginners should start with a brow pencil before moving to a pomade once they’re more confident.
 This is because pencils give you more control and more accuracy.
 Make sure the pencil is sharp, to give you a fine, hair-like line.

-Brow product should be applied using short, fine hair-like strokes swept along the brow in the direction of your hair growth ending at the tail.
+All brow products should be applied using short, fine hair-like strokes swept along the brow in the direction of your hair growth ending at the tail.
 Imagine you are drawing in each individual hair.
 This is the premise behind microblading, albeit more permanently.